The Southport State High mascot is the TORO Bull. The name of the TORO Bull is generated from the schools values:

 To strengthen this value of community, students are placed into House groups when they arrive at Southport State High.
 These communities within a community, provide another level of connection to the school and fellow students.
 Siblings are placed in the same House, and children of former students in the same House as their parents.

-Bribie (believed to be a corruption of the mainland word for Koala- 'Boorabee'.
-Inhabited by the Djindubari people, broadly part of the Gubbi Gubbi people)
+Origin: Bribie is believed to be a corruption of the mainland word for koala, “Boorabee,” and it is inhabited by the Djindubari people, who are broadly part of the Gubbi Gubbi people.

 Notable Members: Joe Engel (surfing), Rikki Lee Coulter (music), Stefan Dennis (acting), Lex Bell (former mayor and politics), Russ Crane (former Navy Chief)

-Karragarra (retained its indigenous name, and although the origins are unknown, Karragarra forms part of the islands in southern Moreton Bay of importance to the Quandamooka peoples)
+Origin: Karragarra has retained its indigenous name, and although its origins are unknown, it is one of the islands in southern Moreton Bay that holds significance for the Quandamooka peoples.

 Mascot: Crocodile